tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_data/modeling_data.md

 @subsubsection occt_modat_1_2_1 Non-persistent entities

-The following algorithms used to build entities from non-persistent *gp* entities are provided by *gce* package.
+The following algorithms used to build entities from non-persistent *gp* entities are provided by *gce* module.
 - 2D line parallel to another at a distance,
 - 2D line parallel to another passing through a point,
 - 2D circle passing through two points,